jump-dev/jump-dev.github.io/pages/code.md

 ## JuMP extensions

-JuMP extensions are Julia packages which extend JuMP by providing additional functionality for specific problem classes.
+JuMP extensions are Julia packages which extend JuMP's algebraic modeling language by providing additional syntax and functionality for specific problem classes.

 A non-exhaustive list of examples include:
  * [InfiniteOpt](https://github.com/pulsipher/InfiniteOpt.jl), which extends